Skip to page content

 Dear MJC Pirate Family!

 The first step to creating a sense of belonging is to Get Connected and Get Engaged!
-It was nice to see so many students participate in Welcome Day & Westfest!
-I hope that you learned more about support services and programs available to you.
 Here are some resources to highlight that will benefit your educational journey at MJC:

 • Support Program & Student Services - Please review the quick reference list of MJC programs and services available to better assist you.

-• Basic Needs Assistance & Pirates Pantry - If you need food resources, please visit the Pirates Pantry.
+• Pirates Pantry - If you need food resources, please visit the Pirates Pantry.
 The Basic Needs program helps students with food, clothing, wellness and housing resources, as well as financial hardships.
 The Pirate’s Pantry is also well stocked and available by appointment for free food and toiletries.
+Additionally, starting this semester a temporary pantry with non-perishable items will be on East Campus.
 For more information, please visit the Basic Needs - MJC

-• Clubs/Organizations - If you are interested in joining a club or organization, please check out the wide variety of MJC Clubs available to participate.
+• Clubs/Organizations - If you are interested in joining a club or organization, please check out the wide variety of MJC Clubs available.
 This will allow you to meet and connect with friends with similar interests outside of class.
 Check out the website for a list of clubs, or you have the option to create one!

 • Student Employment - Are you looking for an on-campus job or career-related employment?
 There are several opportunities available for students on campus and off-campus.
 Please visit the Career Services website and sign in to create a profile in Jobspeaker to start your employment journey.